Jakko Jakszyk: Early solo career, Stewart/Gaskin, and the Lodge (1981–1987)

-Discouraged but not defeated, Jakko supplemented his income with acting work while continuing to pursue music.
+Discouraged but not defeated, Jakszyk supplemented his income with acting work while continuing to pursue music.
 He continued his collaboration with Dave Stewart, contributing to his duo work with Barbara Gaskin and playing a prominent role on the Stewart-produced Neil's Heavy Concept Album (a 1984 spin-off from the Young Ones comedy series).
 During this time he also met an up-and-coming drummer named Gavin Harrison, who would become one of his most frequent collaborators.
 It was also during this time that he finally visited the United States to meet his birth mother.

 Jakszyk's third attempt at recording a solo album, this time for MDM Records in 1986–87, was shelved when MDM's distributor, Virgin Records, dropped its support.
-Some of the "lost" material from this and the previously shelved albums resurfaced on Jakszyk's 1996 compilation album Are My Ears on Wrong?, while Jakko's ill-fated first album Silesia was briefly issued on CD in the late 1990s.
+Some of the "lost" material from this and the previously shelved albums resurfaced on Jakszyk's 1996 compilation album Are My Ears on Wrong?, while Jakszyk‘s ill-fated first album Silesia was briefly issued on CD in the late 1990s.

 In 1987, Jakszyk joined Peter and Kristoffer Blegvad, John Greaves, and Anton Fier in the short-lived New York-based band the Lodge, with whom he recorded one album, The Smell of a Friend.